-The return path of current is nothing but the path the current takes to return to the source.
+The return path of current is nothing but the path it follows while returning to the source.
 Do you remember what an electrical circuit is?
 It is a path through which electrons flow from a voltage or current source.
-The ‘source’ of electrons is the point where those electrons enter the circuit.
-And the point where electrons leave an electrical circuit is called the ‘return’ or ‘ground’.
-Since electrons always end up at the source when they complete the path of their circuit, we call the exit point ‘return’.
+The ‘source’ of electrons is the point where they enter into the circuit.
+And the point where electrons leave an electrical circuit is called the ‘return’ or ‘ground.’
+Since electrons always end up at the source when they complete the path of their circuit, we call that exit point ‘return.’

-The answer to ‘why’ is simple: the consequence of charge conservation and also conservation of energy.
+The current return because of the charge and energy conservation principle.
 Suppose the current does not return to the source.
 Then what?
-The charge will still build up in someplace.
+The charge will still build up at someplace.
 There will be an excess of (+) charge at a place and an excess of (-) charge somewhere else.
-That disturbance would cause potential differences that would, in turn, make the current want to flow backward.
-Remember Kirchhoff’s Law (1st Law)?
+That disturbance would cause potential differences that would, in turn, make the current flow backward.
+Do you remember Kirchhoff’s Law (the 1st law)?

-Kirchhoff’s current law states that the current flowing into a node (or a junction) must be equal to the current flowing out of it.
-In other words, the algebraic sum of ALL the currents entering and leaving a node must be equal to zero, such as:
+Kirchhoff’s current law states that the current entering into a node (or a junction) must be equal to the current flowing out of it.
+In other words, the algebraic sum of all the currents entering and leaving a node must be equal to zero such as:

 I(exiting) + I(entering) = 0

-Therefore, if the net flow of charge in and out of every node every component in a circuit is zero, then it implies the current must return to its source, no matter what the circuit is.
+Therefore, the net flow of charge in and out of every node and component in a circuit should be zero.
+It implies the current must return to its source, no matter what the circuit is.
 For a better understanding, read our post on network theory for better PCB design and development.

 If the current flows in loops and returns to the source, you would expect the current to travel to the end of the line and flow back down the return path.
 But how long does this entire process take?
 When can you see the current come out of the return path?
-Does it take 2 seconds?
-1 second to go down and 1 second to come back?
-If there is an insulating dielectric material between the signal and return conductors, how could the current possibly get from the signal to the return conductor, except at the far end?
+Does it take two seconds?
+Or, one second to go down and one second to come back?
+Suppose there is an insulating dielectric material between the signal and return conductors.
+How could the current possibly get from the signal to the return conductor, except at the far end?

 Let’s start by thinking in the basic model, the line through which the current flows, let that be a bunch of tiny capacitors.
-The initial current flow into the line, as the signal launches, it sees the capacitor.
+The initial current flows into the line.
+As the signal launches, it sees the capacitor.
 If the voltage across the capacitor is constant, the current will not flow.
 As the signal enters the transmission line, there is a voltage build-up across the signal and return path.
-During this transition time, as the edge passes by, the voltage changes and the current flows through the initial capacitor.
+During this transition time, as the edge passes, the voltage changes, and the current flows through the initial capacitor.
 When the signal is launched, it has no idea how you have planned its entire trip, and it does not matter.
-The to and fro motion of the current is absolutely dependent on the immediate environment and the region of the line where the voltage is changing—that is, where the signal edge is.
+The to and fro motion of the current depends on the immediate environment and the region of the line where the voltage is changing, i.e., where the signal edge is.

-The source current flows into the conductor, and through displacement current passes through the capacitance between the signal and return path, and out of the return path.
-This is the loop.
-As the voltage transition-edge propagates through the line, the current loop also propagates through the transmission line.
-We can extend the transmission line model to include the rest of the signal and return paths with all the various distributed capacitors between them.
-Given that the signal voltage is changing.
+The source current flows into the conductor and passes through the capacitor between the signal and return path, forming a loop.
+As the voltage transition edge propagates through the line, the current loop also propagates through the transmission line.
+We can extend the transmission line model to include the rest of the signal and return paths with all distributed capacitors between them, provided the signal voltage is changing.

-Not only that poor routing can lead to noises in the circuit, which in turn will create issues in electromagnetic compatibility, susceptibility and create electromagnetic interference.
+Poor routing can lead to noises in the circuit and can create issues such as electromagnetic compatibility, susceptibility, and create electromagnetic interference.
 Hence, degrading the overall circuit performance.

 Yesteryear’s electronic design was kind of considerate.
 Somewhat bad schematics and not so efficient layout would still produce some meaningful and functional boards.
 But now, in the race to make PCBs and chips smaller, the operating voltages and their noise margins are getting reduced.
-The reduction is in such a manner that the engineers now need to be extra mindful of their design choices.
+The reduction is so that the engineers now need to be extra mindful in their design choices.

-No matter how much experience you have, you could forget about the fact that impedance may look like resistance.
+No matter how much experience you have, you could forget that impedance may look like resistance.
 But it’s not.
 It is a generic expression that accounts for time and frequency dependency.
 It is a complex quantity with an imaginary (reactance) part and a real (resistive) part.

 So, you may tend to ignore the reactive part of impedance in your circuit return paths and focus strictly on the resistive.
-With the increase in frequency along with depreciation in rise/fall time, the reactive part of impedance becomes more important in return paths.
+With the increase in frequency and depreciation in rise/fall time, the reactive part of impedance becomes more critical in return paths.

-In some cases, the return path of the current flows directly underneath the conductor.
+In some cases, the return path of the current can be found underneath the conductor.
 Therefore, you should provide a desirable path before a less desirable path is established in your circuit.

 Now let’s go ahead with how a high-speed PCB current return routing is done.

-Suppose you have a double-sided board, a single trace on top and a full copper ground plane at the bottom.
+Suppose you have a double-sided board, a single trace on top, and a full copper ground plane at the bottom.
 The board has two vias that connect the trace with the ground plane.
-Upon reaching its desired point, it travels to the ground plane through the via and ends up at its source.
+Upon reaching its desired point, it travels to the ground plane through the via and ends up at its source again through the via.

 We know that the impedance (Z) of a resistor equals the value of the resistor (R), such as: